spandansingh/url_scraper/README.md

 ```bash
 docker-compose up --build -d
 ```
 Yay!
 Everything is now up and running.
-It will now create three services in separate docker containers -
+It will now build and run three services in separate docker containers -

 * Microservice ( [Lumen Micro-Framework](https://lumen.laravel.com) - The stunningly fast micro-framework by Laravel )
     * worker to process the URLs